-The concept of a Just Transition highlights the urgent need to transform the global food system, which is currently dominated by industrial animal agriculture.
-The article outlines how this system harms animals, fuels climate change, worsens food insecurity, and threatens public health—particularly through antibiotic overuse and antimicrobial resistance (AMR).
-It emphasizes the exploitation of animals in factory farms and challenges the myth that industrial farming is feeding the
+A Just Transition is a call to transform the global food system, which is currently dominated by industrial animal agriculture.
+The current system harms animals, fuels climate change, worsens food insecurity, and threatens public health—particularly through antibiotic overuse and antimicrobial resistance (AMR).
+This needs to change.

 Factory farming and industrial fishing contribute significantly to greenhouse gas emissions, deforestation, and water pollution.
-The expansion of industrial livestock farming leads to the destruction of natural habitats, accelerating biodiversity loss and climate change.
+The expansion of industrial livestock farming from companies such as JBS leads to the destruction of natural habitats, accelerating biodiversity loss and climate change.
 Without urgent intervention, global food system emissions alone will make it impossible to limit global warming to 1.5°C, even if fossil fuels are phased out.

 Animals in factory farms endure relentless suffering as they are confined to overcrowded, barren environments that deprive them of their natural behaviours and instincts.
-These sentient beings are often subjected to painful procedures without pain relief, living in constant stress and discomfort.
-Treated as mere production units rather than living creatures, their wellbeing is routinely sacrificed in the pursuit of profit.
+These sentient beings are often subjected to painful procedures without pain relief, living in constant stress.
 This systematic exploitation reflects a broken food system that prioritizes efficiency over compassion.

 The overuse of antibiotics in factory farming is fuelling the rise of antimicrobial resistance (AMR), making infections harder to treat and putting millions of lives at risk.
 Industrial animal farming also increases the risk of zoonotic diseases (such as avian flu and swine flu) that can lead to global pandemics.